By Diane Burroughs

-We’ve been in the bird supplies business for almost 15 years and we’ve yet to find a more parrot friendly bird stand that holds up to the test of time.
-Never the less, we have wish list to improve the Java Bird Stand.
+We’ve been in the bird supplies business for almost 20 years and we’ve yet to find a more parrot friendly bird stand that also holds up to the test of time.
+Never the less, we have wish list to improve this product.

 TRAY: The first thing that we suggest is to develop a coating for the tray.
 As it stands, the tray is made from plywood with a nice lip to contain debris.
 Over time, the plywood has absorbed moisture.
 Originally, we applied heavy duty linoleum tiles to the tray but the glue gave way after about 5 years.
 About 6 months ago, we sanded the stray down and applied some spray on rubber paint, however, the rubber paint hasn’t held up as well as expected.
 We may explore taking the tray down to get it Rhino coated or simply gluing down actual laminate.

-FOOD CUPS: We are not impressed with the cups that come with the Java Bird Stand.
+FOOD CUPS: We are not impressed with the cups that come with the Java Tree.
 They seem to be made out of a concrete like material and are shaped to look like half a coconut shell.
 They quickly broke.
 We replaced the cups with stainless steel screw on cups.

-TOY HOOK: While easy to remedy, it would be nice if these bird stands came with a toy hook.
-Large parrots unscrew eye hooks from the branches so we drilled a hole and inserted a wrought iron toy hook which allows us to hang toys on the bird stand.
+TOY HOOK: While easy to remedy, it would be nice if these bird stands came with a toy hook as opposed to eyelet screws that large birds quickly remove.
+We drilled a hole and inserted a Mango Wrought Iron Toy Hook to hold a variety of toys.

 So, there you have it.
-Even with these issues, we absolutely love the Java Bird Stand.
-And, so do our parrots.
+Even with these issues, we absolutely love our Java Trees.
+But, more importantly, so do our parrots.